Keyword Research Strategies For Law Firms (2026 Update)

 Combining Keyword Research Methods

-- Start with SEMrush or similar tools to get baseline keyword data
+- Start with Semrush, Ahrefs, or similar tools to pull baseline keyword data and competitor rankings

-- Verify promising keywords back in SEMrush for volume
+- Verify promising keywords back in your SEO tools for actual local search volume

-Remember: While search volume is important, local intent often makes up for lower search volume.
+Local intent often makes up for lower search volume.
 A keyword getting 50 searches per month in your specific city might be more valuable than one getting 5,000 nationally.
+And with 65% of Google searches ending without a click, prioritizing keywords where users still click through (transactional and local intent) is more important than ever.

 Creating Your Local SEO Keyword Strategy

 Based on your research, you need to create a comprehensive strategy document that will guide all your local SEO efforts.
-Here’s how to build each section:
+With GBP signals now accounting for 32% of Local Pack ranking weight (Whitespark 2026), your keyword strategy needs to map directly to your Google Business Profile optimization.

 1. Primary Target Keywords By Location